anymod/tutorial-content-component/README.md

-# Tutorial: Content with a web component
+# Tutorial: Add content with a web component

 *This tutorial takes 5-10 minutes.*